google/sbom-conformance/README.md

 #### Relationships

 This refers to the "Dependency Relationship" data field in the NTIA specification.
 It is a top-level check that passes if every package is a member of some [Relationship](https://spdx.github.io/spdx-spec/v2.3/relationships-between-SPDX-elements/).
 The check does not require a specific `relationshipType`.
+Finally, the check will fail if both sides of the relationship are the same.

 In the case that a package has no relationships, `NONE` can be used for `spdxElementId` or for `relatedSpdxElement`, and the check will pass for the package.